OCFL/extensions/docs/NNNN-schema-registry.md

 ### manifest entry properties for schema_inventory.json

-* Name: digest
+* Name: `digest`
   * Description: The digest of the stored schema file, used for integrity verification.
   * Type: String
-  * Constraints: Must be the digest of the stored file, as calculated using the configured digestAlgorithm.
+  * Constraints: Must be the digest of the stored file, as calculated using the configured `digestAlgorithm`.
   * Default: Not applicable

-* Name: identifier
+* Name: `identifier`
   * Description: Original identifier string for the schema.
   * Type: String
-  * Constraints: Must be the string that was hashed with identifierDigestAlgorithm to produce the stored file name.
+  * Constraints: Must be the string that was hashed with `identifierDigestAlgorithm` to produce the stored file name.
   * Default: Not applicable

 ## Implementation

 In an OCFL root where this extension is configured, tools reading the OCFL objects may be aware of local copies of schemata.
 Accessing local schemata may reduce latency and provide a performance benefit.
 Thus, OCFL reading applications relying on schemata (eg for validation) may wish to read these from the schema registry.

 A process must be implemented which ensures all OCFL objects/versions written are checked for schema references.
 Where not already registered, the schema must be retrieved and registered as described below.
-Since schemata are typically identified by the URL of the specific version referenced, the digest of the schema's identifier (as configured by identifierDigestAlgorithm) must be used as a filename.
-MD5 may be sufficient although other algorithms may be configured.
+Since schemata are typically identified by the URL of the specific version referenced, the digest of the schema's identifier (as configured by `identifierDigestAlgorithm`) must be used as a filename.
+MD5 may be sufficient, other algorithms may be configured.

-The values of digestAlgorithm and identifierDigestAlgorithm should not be changed once the registry is initialised.
+The values of `digestAlgorithm` and `identifierDigestAlgorithm` should not be changed once the registry is initialised.
 If changing the digest is unavoidable, all existing entries in the registry must be updated to the new algorithm(s).

 Two possible implementation cases are considered: